 Ensure up-to-date security: Firewalls and security software are great at protecting you from harmful websites.
 Keep these updated to ensure you’re always warned of a potential threat before entering the site.

-When it comes to working out if a product is real or not, alongside brand specific things like logo inconsistencies, here are some tips to make sure you only buy authentic products:
+Throughout the festive period, the internet will be awash with amazing deals.
+So when it comes to working out if a product is real or not, alongside brand specific things like logo inconsistencies, here are some tips to make sure you only buy authentic products:

 Shop from a reputable retailer: Shopping direct from the brand’s own site or from reputable retailers is one of the best ways to ensure you won’t be ripped off.